clean-code-craft-tcq-1/test-for-analytics-NaveenBalachandar-dev/README.md

-minimum and maximum values  | input data                                      | Positive and negative readings from sensors Invalid input               | invalid data                                    | incorrect sensor data count of breaches           | Number of data crossed threshold                | Number of times input data crossed threshold in month record trends               | date and time details for data                  | Report when date & time when the sensor reading was
+minimum and maximum values  | input data                                      | Positive and negative readings from sensors Invalid input               | invalid data                                    | incorrect sensor data count of breaches           | Number of data crossed threshold                | Number of times input data crossed threshold in month record trends               | date and time details                           | Report when date & time when the sensor reading was continuously increasing for 30 minutes
-                              increased continuously for 30 min                 continuously increasing for 30 minutes Notification to user        | New data                                        | notification to user when new data is available in report
+Notification to user        | New data                                        | notification to user when new data is available in report

 ### Recognize Fakes and Reality